 If you can’t take the exam from home or office you can ask for special accommodations to write at a test centre.
-A request to write at a designated test centre will be considered on an individual basis and is contingent upon availability and other extenuating factors outside of the College’s control.
-Please be aware that you must notify the College of your request for accommodation by the deadline.
+A request to write at a designated test centre will be considered on an individual basis and is contingent upon availability and restrictions in place related to the COVID-19 pandemic.

 You can withdraw from writing the exam if you do not want to defer to the next available exam date.
-If you withdraw, you will receive a 50% refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
+If you withdraw, you will receive a 50 per cent refund of the exam fee if the withdrawal occurs at least 15 calendar days before the exam date.
 If the withdrawal occurs within 15 calendar days of the exam date, you will not be refunded any amount.

 A partial refund may be issued to applicants who withdraw within 15 calendar days of the exam date with a documented illness or on compassionate grounds.
 View the Fee Refund Policy.